 Through a cross-grade course entitled “Ethics in Media and Technology” that is taught in second through fifth grades, children learn to exercise responsible digital citizenship when accessing materials via the network.
 This course includes discussions on and explorations of video game and internet use, parental restrictions, cell phone and email etiquette, social networking concerns and how to accurately judge the quality of web resources.

 Students in the Lower School art studio are given the opportunity to explore a variety of different mediums.
 They are encouraged to experiment, engage, and create using paint, clay, collage, sculpture, and digital media in a structured and supportive environment.
 The studio work is closely tied to studies in the classroom as well, from prehistoric to contemporary art.
 Our students develop a series of sequentially-taught skills throughout their Lower School art experience, including color mixing and theory, tempera painting, clay, claymation, paper collage, watercolor, monochromatic printing, and oil pastel.
-Students attend art class once a week in half-classroom groups in grades K-2, then participate in a one semester art intensive (paired with a Woodshop intensive for the other semester) in grades 3-5.
+Students attend art class twice a cycle in half-classroom groups in grades K-2, then participate in a one semester art intensive (paired with a Woodshop intensive for the other semester) in grades 3-5.
 Students in the upper grades are also invited to “art lunch” weekly to pursue their own creative endeavors.

 For more information about art at GFS, click here.

 Each year virtually every Lower School student has an opportunity to participate in a dramatic performance usually related to a topic or thematic unit being studied.
 Prepared by individual classroom teachers often in collaboration with Lower School music faculty, Lower School plays enrich the social studies program and bring the unit lessons to life.
-Recent examples include Amish Day, Korean Dancers and a Medieval Festival and Joust.
+Recent examples include Amish Day, Korean Dancers, and a Medieval Festival and Joust.

 For more information about drama at GFS, click here.